BangkokBlock/blockchain-developer-bootcamp-final-project/README.md

 ## HOW TO MINT, BUY, & SELL TOKENS

-Minting a token- on the mint function page we enter Artist Name, Performance Date, and Price (please put 1 ether) and upload a jpeg file.
-There is a folder called Pics in the root project folder where you can select from a number of pics or use your own.
+**Minting an NFT**- on the mint function page we enter Artist Name, Performance Date, and Price (**please put 1 ether**) and upload a jpeg file.
+There is a folder called **Pics **in the root project folder where you can select from a number of pics or you can use your own.
 Once you hit the mint button it should ask you to execute the transaction in metamask, then ask you to confirm it.
-If successful the token will be loaded onto the Main Marketplace and the My Minted NFT’s page.
+If successful the token will be loaded onto both the Main Marketplace and the My Minted NFT’s page.

-Buying a token- on the Main Marketplace you can buy a token.
-Once you hit the “buy” button it should ask you to execute the transaction in metamask, then ask you to confirm it.
-If successful the token will be removed from the Main Marketplace and loaded onto the My Purchased NFT’s.
+**Buying an NFT-** on the Main Marketplace you can buy an NFT.
+Once you hit the “buy” button it should ask you to confirm the transaction in metamask.
+If successful the NFT will be removed from the Main Marketplace and loaded onto the My Purchased NFT’s.

 ### Troubleshooting:
 *IF RUNNING INTO ERRORS WITH METAMASK first try switching off the network and switching back onto it.
 If stll running errors try to “reset the account” by going to “settings”, then “advanced”, then account “reset”.
 If still getting errors after a reset than go to “settings”, “advanced” and turn on “Customize transaction nonce”.
 Now go back and execute a transaction.
 Put in 0 for the “nonce” for your first transaction and every one thereafter should populate automatically in succession.